Mitchboo/XojoiOSWrapper/README.md

 This repository contains the files as a xojo_project so they can be viewed online.

+If you download the zip, after doing so and extracting it, you need to create two empty folders next to the project files :
+App Icon
+Launch Images

 But if all you need is the wrapper module, simply download and drag Wrapper.xojo_binary_code into your program.

 Methods available :